villeneuved/InfluxDB_HomeAssistant/README.md

 ## Reading the local files

 The sample program PlotInfluxDBdata.py will read one of the numpy files and plot the time series using matplotlib.
+All times are in UTC.
 Again, you will have to edit the code to point to one of your files.

 ```
 python PlotInfluxDBdata.py